YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++++++
 ydb_autorelink_ctlmax
 ++++++++++++++++++++++++
 **ydb_autorelink_ctlmax (gtm_autorelink_ctlmax)** specifies the maximum number of entries for unique routine names in the relink control file created by a process for any directory, with a minimum of 1,000, a maximum of 16,000,000 and a default of 50,000 if unspecified.
 If a specified value is above or below the allowed range, the process logs the errors `ARCTLMAXHIGH <../MessageRecovery/errors.html#arctlmaxhigh>`_ or `ARCTLMAXLOW <../MessageRecovery/errors.html#arctlmaxlow>`_ respectively in the syslog, and uses the nearest acceptable limit instead. `MUPIP RCTLDUMP <./dbmgmt.html#rctldump>`_ and `ZSHOW "A" <../ProgrammersGuide//commands.html#zshow>`_ outputs include the maximum number of unique routine names available in a relink control file.
+If the maximum number of entries for unique routine names is exceeded, it triggers a relinkctl integrity-check to ensure that all pointers and indexes are within the shared memory bounds.

 +++++++++++++++++++++++++
 ydb_autorelink_keeprtn